unik-name/help-unikname/docs/9-more-help/glossary.md

 ### Unikname Community

-Members of the <brand name="unikname"/> community volunteer to provide assistance to new users, or work on bounties to improve uns.network.
+Members of the <brand name="unikname"/> community volunteer to provide assistance to new users, or work on bounties to improve unikname.network.
 They are not officially associated with the <brand name="unikname"/> Team.
 However, <brand name="unikname"/> does most of its recruiting from the community.

 ### UNS network Player

 A network player is the owner of a specific <brand name="uns"/> Node, permitted to send and to validate transactions over the network.
-As such, a network player provides a service to the network like minting blocks, storing decentralized encrypted data, or issuing UNIK tokens.
+As such, a network player provides a service to the network like minting blocks, storing decentralized encrypted data, or issuing UNIKNAME tokens.
 They play a significant role in securing the network.

-### UNS Service Node
+### unikname.network Service Node

 A blockchain node permitted to send and to validate transactions over the network.

-### UNS Gateway
+### unikname.network Gateway

 A specific server interacting with the decentralized Network and a centralized SaaS solution.
 Gateways can be passives or actives when they're connected to a service node.